New Washington QB Ryan Fitzpatrick, no stranger to first days, is eager for latest chance

 Although the real work for him and the Washington Football Team has yet to begin, he’s hopeful bits of his past will stick with him in the future.
 Perhaps stop No. 9 includes a career first for him in making the playoffs.
 One aspect already guaranteed is another chance to leave an imprint on a young team.

-“Part of my story is skipping around to different teams and just trying to instill belief and trying to just show that passion to these guys,” he said. “ … Every time that I go to a new place, it’s just a new opportunity, it’s just a new adventure, a new journey for me, and I kind of get to reinvent myself every year on a new team. … For this opportunity in particular, it’s the same thing it’s been my whole career.
-I’m going to have to go out there, I’m going to have to earn it, I’m going to have to earn guys’ respect by the way that I play, by the way that I prepare, by the way that I present myself every single day, and I’m looking forward to doing that.”
+“Part of my story is skipping around to different teams and just trying to instill belief and trying to just show that passion to these guys,” he said. “. . .
+Every time that I go to a new place, it’s just a new opportunity, it’s just a new adventure, a new journey for me, and I kind of get to reinvent myself every year on a new team. . . .
+For this opportunity in particular, it’s the same thing it’s been my whole career.
+I’m going to have to go out there, I’m going to have to earn it.
+I’m going to have to earn guys’ respect by the way that I play, by the way that I prepare, by the way that I present myself every single day, and I’m looking forward to doing that.”

+Note: Washington added to its free agency haul Thursday by signing linebacker David Mayo and center Tyler Larsen, two former Carolina Panthers who provide depth at positions of need.

+Mayo, a fifth-round pick by the Panthers in 2015, spent the past two seasons with the New York Giants, starting 15 games and totaling 100 tackles, two sacks, a forced fumble and recovery and two passes defensed in that span.